-Lost for Words: How to Talk to Someone with Cancer is a useful booklet written for relatives and friends of people with cancer and is available from the Irish Cancer Society.
-It is also helpful for anyone coping with a serious illness.
-Call the Nurseline on 1800 200 700 for a free copy.
+Caring for Someone with Cancer is a useful booklet written for relatives and friends of people with cancer.
+It includes a section on how to talk to someone with cancer.
+Call our Support Line on 1800 200 700 for a free copy.

-Tips & Hints - Listening and talking
+Hints and tips: Listening and talking

 - Listen carefully to what your relative or friend is saying.
-You may think you are not doing much by just listening.
-But in fact it is one of the best ways to help.
-By listening carefully you allow them to share their feelings, which can help you to understand their concerns better.
-For example, they may be worried about finances such as wills or insurance.
-Or they may want to speak to someone to make amends. - Make sure your relative or friend knows they are not alone.
-They may not want reassurance but just to be listened to as they talk about their fears and hopes.
-Even when there is no hope of recovery, they may want to know that they will not be abandoned and alone. - Be as honest as you can and be prepared to face the truth if that is what your relative or friend wants.
+It is one of the best ways to help.
+By listening carefully you allow your relative or friend to share their feelings, which can help you to understand their concerns better.
+For example, they may want to speak to someone to make amends or they may be worried about finances, such as wills or insurance.
+You could suggest that they use Think Ahead, which is a planning pack with different sections and easy-to-read forms.
+Your relative or friend can fill in their personal, medical, financial and legal information and preferences.
+It is available from the Irish Hospice Foundation at www.hospicefoundation.ie - Make sure your relative or friend knows they are not alone.
+Listen as they talk about their fears and hopes and reassure them that they will not be abandoned. - Be as honest as you can and be prepared to face the truth if that is what your relative or friend wants.
 Often people who are dying do not want to focus on what is going to happen to them.
-But at the same time they want those around them to be honest.
-Sometimes they may speak about dying, or ask awkward questions such as 'Am I dying?'
+But at the same time, they want those around them to be honest.
+Sometimes they may speak about dying, or ask awkward questions such as 'am I dying?'
 In this situation it's very hard to say an outright 'yes'.
 You may find it easier to respond by asking them a question instead.
-For example, 'Why did you ask that?' or 'Do you think you are dying?'
+For example, 'why did you ask that?' or 'do you think you are dying?'
 This can give them an opportunity to express their worries. - Sometimes your relative or friend may not want to talk.
-They just may not feel the need.
 But knowing that you are always ready to listen to them should reassure them.